Nelson V. Brittin

 Nelson Vogel Brittin (October 31, 1920 – March 7, 1951) was an American combat soldier who was killed in action during the Korean War.
 He was posthumously awarded the Medal of Honor for his actions in Yonggong-ni, Korea, on March 7, 1951.

-Brittin graduated from Audubon High School in Audubon, New Jersey in 1939 and joined the United States Army in Audubon on July 7, 1942.
-He is buried in Beverly National Cemetery in Beverly, New Jersey.
+Brittin graduated from Audubon High School in Audubon, New Jersey in 1938 and was drafted into the United States Army from Audubon on July 7, 1942.
+He was discharged in 1946, and briefly studied at the University of Florence before re-enlisting in 1948.